Let’s Zero in on the Fundamentals of Total Productive Maintenance to Increase Maintenance Department Productivity, Reliability, and Drive OEE

 Culture is the approach that people bring with them to start the day, and it is the way they perceive their accomplishments at the end of the day.
 A key element of our approach to Frontline Leadership Training and Development comes from implementing key metrics that measure and promote the behaviors necessary to sustain your culture.
 Good results without the proper behaviors are a fortunate accident that may not repeat itself tomorrow.

-Sustainability is Built Into Our Approach
+Sustainability and Scalability is Built Into Our Approach

-Sustaining and building upon the skills and behaviors that are developed during a Frontline Leadership Training and Development program is a hallmark of our unique approach.
+Sustaining and scaling the skills and behaviors that are developed during a Frontline Leadership Training and Development program is a hallmark of our unique approach.
 Classroom training alone rarely sustains beyond the end of the slide deck.
 By working side-by-side with your frontline leaders and applying the skills in the context of fixing issues, avoiding problems, and improving performance, they internalize these new practices.

 A series of metrics are installed that measure leading behaviors as well as financial results.
 We further this effort by installing a cadence of meetings with specific objectives and content.
 These are led by senior management with the specific objective of sustaining the newly developed skills.
 Another product of our engagements is a set of skill and behavior lists for all leadership roles that become tools for on-boarding, skill/gap assessment, and future training needs.
 We also provide a set of tools that help you audit the compliance of leaders to their new expectations.